blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 ### Handy Hooks
 A pair of +1 sickles.
 When both are wielded by the the same creature, they gain a climbing speed equal to their movement speed.

-### Greatsword of Wrath
-+1 greatsword
-Those who swear an oath of vengeange(no class or level requirement) while holding this greatsword are soul-bound to the hellish red metal.
-When the soulbound dies, their soul is trapped in the blade, freed only when someone else swears an oath of vengeance to the blade and takes their place.
-The soulbound gains all warrior techniques that require the oath of vengeance.
-If one flees from a fiend while souldbound, their soul is forfeit, consumed by the blade and they fall dead.
-A forfeit soul increases the blade to a +2, and then a +3 greatsword if it happens a second time.
-If the blade is shattered while bound to it's wielder, the wielder's soul is destroyed.

 ### Merciful Hammer
 +1 warhammer
 This wooden warhammer has runes engraved in it and painted blue.
 "Hammer of wood, render of heads, redeemer of souls."
 It requires attunement by a wielder who has sworn a pact of redemption.
 When the wielder hits a creature with half or less hit points, they may expend a stamina die to force the creature to succeed a DC 15 CON saving throw, or else fall unconscious for up to 1 minute.